of Oneself-Others Integrity

-1. Creating integrity (NNI) between Now and Next; if these are on the same page, it’s much easier to find ways for Oneself and my-you to be on the same page.
-Most of our own Oneself/Others conflicts occur because of a seeming incompatibility of what my Now wants and what someone else’s Now wants.
-This incompatibility occurs because neither of the two are considering the longer-term picture of what our Nexts want (which is usually to create and maintain and good, long-term relationship).
-For example, if a husband asks his wife to get him some coffee while he’s watching the Superbowl and she doesn’t feel like being interrupted in what she’s doing it, it can easily end up with a bit of hostility or resentment, because both of them are indulging their Nows.
+1. Creating integrity between Now and Next; if these are on the same page, it’s much easier to find ways for Oneself and Others to work together.
+Most of our own Oneself-Others conflicts occur because of a seeming incompatibility of what our Now wants and what someone else’s Now wants.
+This incompatibility occurs because neither of the two are considering the longer-term picture of what our Nexts want (which is usually to create and maintain and enjoyable, long-term relationship).
+For example, if a husband asks his wife to get him some coffee while he’s watching the Superbowl and she doesn’t feel like being interrupted in what she’s doing it, either can easily end up with feeling hostility or resentment towards the other, because both of them are indulging in their Nows.
 However, if one or both of them can maintain integrity between their Now and Next, it’s much easier to create a happy resolution to this budding conflict.

-2. Creating understandings and maintaining boundaries with others that foster an easy NNI.
+2. Creating understandings and maintaining boundaries with other people that foster an easier interactions.
 For example, imagine a couple who have a clear understanding of what is “common money” and what is “separate money.”
 This couple will likely find it easier to maintain a happy understanding of how money is spent than with a couple who hasn’t created this boundary.

 3. Maintaining clarity about what is “my business, your business, and God’s business.”
-Much mischief is created when we don’t pay attention to our own business, but instead meddle in others’ business or in God’s business (or allow others to meddle in our business).
+Much mischief is created when we don’t pay attention to our own business, but instead meddle in the business of other people or in God’s business (or allow others to meddle in your business).
 I find that most people can answer clearly when asked, “Whose business is that?”
 Examples are:

 a) Eating for your health (that’s your business)